 This module will introduce students to major areas of investigation within forensic psychology with special emphasis on how these link to core areas of the discipline (social, biological and developmental psychology and approaches to personality/individual differences).
 Students will also be introduced to related topics in law, court procedures and forensic science.
 The module will also provide some insight into the training and career pathways for forensic psychologists.

-Throughout the module students will design a research project, write a report of the research project.
-Students will also analyse and report a psychological experiment.
+Throughout the module you will learn how to design a research project, analyse data and report a psychological experiment.

 This module will cover major topics within the field of cognitive psychology, and will examine the relationship between brain function and our understanding of cognition and behaviour.
 The module will introduce key theoretical explanations proposed to account for human cognition and introduce students to some real-life applications of cognitive psychology.
 The module will also introduce students to the structure and function of the nervous system before examining the contribution of specialised brain structures to cognitive functions such as perception, attention, language, memory and decision making, and behaviours such as motivation, eating, emotion and sleep.
 Finally the module will examine the effect of hormones, drugs and neurological dysfunction on cognition and behaviour.